Elf Bar and other e-cigarette makers dodged US customs and taxes after China's ban on vaping flavors

 Details on the company’s U.S. sales and activities are beginning to emerge in court documents.

+Earlier this year, iMiracle was forced to drop the Elf Bar name after losing a trademark case to a smaller company that already sold its own products as Elf vapes.

-At a 2022 court hearing in the case over the company’s name, U.S. distributors described skyrocketing sales.
+At a 2022 court hearing in the case, U.S. distributors described skyrocketing sales.

-Jon Glauser of Demand Vape told a federal judge his company had sold more than $132 million worth of Elf Bar products last year.
+Jon Glauser, of Demand Vape in Buffalo, N.Y., told a federal judge his company had sold more than $132 million worth of Elf Bar products, accounting for a third of its yearly profits.

 “We were selling it faster than we could get it in,” Glauser said, according to the court transcript.

 Glauser attributed Elf Bar’s quick rise to its profit margin.
-Sellers make about a 30% profit, double that of other disposable e-cigarettes.
+Sellers make about a 30% profit, double that of other disposable e-cigarettes, he said.

-“We also mark a lower value to avoid tax,” the website stated.
+“We also mark a lower value to avoid tax,” the website stated, adding that customers could suggest their own value for the shipment.

-In June, Heaven Gifts announced on it would “go offline,” after the FDA directed customs officials to begin seizing shipments from the company.
+In June, Heaven Gifts announced it would “go offline,” shortly after the FDA directed customs officials to begin seizing shipments from the company.

+Despite the update, the company’s spokesman indicated Heaven Gifts remains in business and staffers continue using email accounts bearing its name.
+The spokesman did not respond to numerous follow-up questions about the company’s business.

-Neither Heaven Gifts nor iMiracle appear in customs data reviewed by the AP and compiled by ImportGenius, an analytics company.
+Neither Heaven Gifts nor iMiracle appear in customs data reviewed by the AP and compiled by ImportGenius, a global trade analytics company.

-Ships docking in the U.S. must provide information on suppliers, recipients and types of cargo they are carrying.
+Ships docking in the U.S., which account for most Chinese imports, must provide information on suppliers, recipients and types of cargo they are carrying.
 But importers can obscure their identities and products.

-For example, recipient information is listed as “not available” for roughly 45 of over 100 shipments of e-cigarettes from China this year, according ImportGenius data.
-U.S. companies can avoid disclosure by using third-party shippers, called freight forwarders.
+For example, U.S. recipient information is listed as “not available” for roughly 45 of over 100 shipments of e-cigarettes from China this year, according ImportGenius data.
+U.S. companies can avoid disclosure by using third-party shippers, called freight forwarders, who handle foreign goods on behalf of importers.

+“All of this suggests that these companies are incredibly sophisticated, they know how to game this system and they are intentionally doing so,” said William George, research director for ImportGenius.

 It’s likely most disposable e-cigarettes coming into the U.S. aren’t even declared as vaping products.

-Esco Bars, one of Elf Bars’ chief rivals, imported 30 shipments from China this year labeled “atomizers,” a generic type of hardware that turns a liquid into a spray.
+Esco Bars, one of Elf Bar’s chief U.S. rivals, imported 30 shipments from China this year labeled “atomizers,” a generic type of hardware that turns a liquid into a spray.
+The Texas-based company received the shipments, weighing about 25,000 pounds each, under its shipping arm, Affiliated Imports LLC.
+The shipments stopped in May, after the FDA placed Esco Bars on a list of banned imports.

+Another disposable maker, Magellan Technology, routinely labeled its imports as “battery chargers,” records show.

 U.S. Customs and Border Protection did not make officials available for interviews, but pointed to the agency’s recent operation in Los Angeles with the FDA.